jagerber48/sciform/docs/source/usage.rst

 >>> from sciform import reset_global_defaults
 >>> reset_global_defaults()

-There are also helper function for managing supported :ref:`extra_translations`:
+There are also helper functions for managing supported :ref:`extra_translations`:

 * :func:`global_add_c_prefix()` add ``{-2: 'c'}`` to the